Engaging People - transforming participation in commissioning

 The objectives for this project were to:

-• Identify the key reasons pregnant women who smoke are not accessing existing services
+• identify the key reasons pregnant women who smoke are not accessing existing services

-• Identify the key barriers to stopping smoking for pregnant women
+• identify the key barriers to stopping smoking for pregnant women

-• Identify new ways to educate target groups around smoking in pregnancy and the impact of passive smoking
+• identify new ways to educate target groups around smoking in pregnancy and the impact of passive smoking.

 Find out more about the report here.

 Between December 2017 and March 2018, NHS England ran a public consultation on reducing routine prescription of medication for minor and short term conditions, where over the counter (OTC) treatment is available.
 NHS England published a consultation report and guidance for Clinical Commissioning Groups.
-To help us consider how to implement this guidance locally, we asked the Engaging People partnership) to find out the views of local people.
+To help us consider how to implement this guidance locally, we asked Engaging People to find out the views of local people.

 The report found: